cioos-siooc/explore-cioos/scraper/README.md

 # Scrapers

 - Run the scrapers from this directory only
-- Copy sample.env to .env and change if needed.
+- Copy .env.sample to .env and change if needed.
 - Install with `pip install -e .`

 ## ERDDAP scraper